-Students in this clinic will provide legal assistance to Indian nations.
-Projects served by the clinic will involve the development and modification of tribal legal codes, governing documents and constitutional provisions, creation of tribal dispute resolution processes, and drafting of intergovernmental agreements and related administrative documents.
-Skills that will be emphasized in this clinic are legislative drafting, client memoranda and cross-cultural representation.
-Faculty members will meet with tribal leaders to inform them of the availability of clinic services and to determine whether the clinic could assist them with their legal development needs.
-Once students are assigned to particular projects, they will meet with relevant tribal officials and community groups with travel funds supplied by the school.
-Students will learn about tribal governments and legal systems, including federal and other constraints on the activities of tribal legal institutions.
-They will also learn about the culture of the tribe which they are representing in order to be able to craft legislation and other documents that meets tribal intentions and needs.
+Students in this clinic provide legal assistance to Native nations.
+Clinic projects emphasize skills of drafting legislation, legal memoranda and other documents, along with cross-cultural representation, through assisting tribal nations with the development and modification of legal codes, governing documents and constitutional provisions, creation of dispute resolution processes, and drafting of intergovernmental agreements and related administrative documents.
+The supervisions faculty member(s) meet with tribal leaders to inform them of the availability of clinic services and to determine whether the clinic could assist them with their legal development needs.
+Once students are assigned to particular projects, they meet and communicate -- under the supervision of the faculty member(s) -- with relevant tribal officials and community members, including via email and teleconferences and in-person where feasible, and develop over the course of the semester a final work product for a tribal nation client.
+The course also includes a classroom component where students learn about tribal governments and legal systems, as well as the federal, state, and other legal systems with which they interact.
+Students also learn about the culture(s) and history of the tribe(s) they are representing so that they can better craft legislation and other documents that meet tribal intentions and needs.